How to Build a Strong Support Network During Protracted Benzodiazepine Withdrawal

 Hope is Just a Phone Call Away

-After residential treatment, finding a sense of peace in the midst of protracted benzodiazepine withdrawal can feel scary, isolating, and even impossible when you have nobody to lean on.
+After residential treatment for benzodiazepine addiction, finding a sense of peace in the midst of protracted benzodiazepine withdrawal can feel scary, isolating, and even impossible when you have nobody to lean on.
 Having a support network provides that necessary stability and strength.
 For every moment that you feel anxious, or start to feel the pain of withdrawal manifesting in your body, you have a chance to connect with people that care about you and give you the will to take control of every symptom that threatens to drag you down.
-That’s something positive that you can take from the annoying and difficult process of protracted withdrawal: it will constantly remind you that, no matter how hard things get for you, you have people that love you and are willing to go out of their way to offer you a helping hand on your road to recovery.
+This is why many people turn to benzodiazepine support groups as a cornerstone of their recovery.
+Whether in-person or online, these benzo support groups help you build relationships that remind you that healing is possible and that you don’t have to navigate protracted withdrawal alone.

 Alta Mira offers comprehensive rehabilitation programs for people suffering from benzodiazepine addiction, in a comfortable environment conducive to recovery.
+Alongside professional treatment, we encourage participation in benzo support groups to give clients the strongest possible foundation for long-term healing.
 Contact us today to learn more about how you can best deal with these addiction and withdrawal symptoms, and the importance of a loving network of support.